emanuel2718/AstarPathfinding/README.md

 - click or drag: Add walls (obstacles)

 ## TODO:

+- [ ] Reset visualizer option
 - [ ] Make a noticable notification for No solution found case and ended visualization (Maybe use Tkinter)
+- [ ] Show time it took to find the path
 - [ ] Add option for A* algorithm G, H and F scores on each square